coresolutionsltd/tf-github-action/README.md

     tfvar-files: common.tfvars, prod.tfvars
     steps: all
 ```
-> `tfvar-files` can be comma, space or newline seperated.
+> `tfvar-files` can be comma, space or newline separated.

 #### Inline Variables (Newline-separated)
 Pass variables directly in the workflow for simple configurations or dynamic values.